MicrosoftDocs/customer-insights/ci-docs/export-facebook.md

 ## Known limitations

-- The maximum customer profiles per export to Facebook Ads Manager is up to 10 million, which can take up to 90 minutes.
+- Up 10 million customer profiles per export to Facebook Ads Manager can take up to 90 minutes.
 - Exports to Facebook Ads Manager is limited to segments.
 - [Custom audiences in Facebook](https://www.facebook.com/business/help/744354708981227?id=2469097953376494) of type *customer list* only.
   > [!NOTE]